semgrep/semgrep-docs/docs/release-notes/november-2024.md

 ### Changed

 - The **Findings** page's **Projects and branches** filter now pins selected options to the top of the list for easy reference.
-- Semgrep Pro Engine now resolves method invocations on abstract classes, enhancing dataflow tracking accuracy for dynamic method invocations.
+- Cross-file analysis now resolves method invocations on abstract classes, enhancing dataflow tracking accuracy for dynamic method invocations.
 - Improved memory usage and time for scans with many findings due to reduced memory allocations by Semgrep while processing `nosemgrep` comments.
 - **TypeScript**: improved logic for interfile analysis for projects using [project references](https://www.typescriptlang.org/docs/handbook/project-references.html).

 ### Fixed

-- Semgrep Pro Engine's taint mode has been optimized to scale better when there are many matched sources, propagators, sanitizers, and sinks within a function.
+- Cross-file taint analysis has been optimized to scale better when there are many matched sources, propagators, sanitizers, and sinks within a function.
 - Semgrep now scans files containing special characters, as determined by Git, correctly instead of ignoring them.
 - Semgrep no longer freezes when running on a machine with a low memory limit with tracking enabled.
 - Fixed an issue with regex parsing during ReDoS analysis when Semgrep encountered a character class starting with `[:`, such as `[:a-z]`.